 We have a broad range of dancing workshops and events from the Let’s Dance series to Dance Works.
 These workshops will help hone your skills while you work with industry professionals.
-You will create new choreography with the CaSPA Dance Ensemble, which rehearses weekly and is tutored by world-recognised choreographers.
+You will create new choreography and be tutored by industry choreographers.

 World premiere: Interactive dance film Triskelion

-CaSPA peformers were involved in this year’s ground-breaking interactive dance film produced especially for COVID-19…to ensure the show could go on!
+Dance students were involved in a ground-breaking interactive dance film produced especially for COVID-19…to ensure the show could go on!

-Triskelion Dance Wars fused an animated video-game format with live dance sequences performed by students in Years 6 to 11 from Sydney Catholic Schools Performing Arts’ (CaSPA) dance ensemble.
+Triskelion Dance Wars fused an animated video-game format with live dance sequences performed by students from Years 6 to 11 from the Sydney Catholic Schools auditioned dance ensemble.

 “The scope of the work was phenomenal” – Iris McGill